Syria on brink of sectarian civil war, West says

 The United Nations says Assad's forces have killed more than 9,000 people since the start of the uprising.
 Syria blames Islamist militants for the violence and says 2,600 soldiers and police have been killed.

-Rebel leader Asaad said his fighters had so far honoured Annan's plan.
+Rebel leader Asaad said his fighters had so far honored Annan's plan.
 But activists have reported frequent attacks by militants and army defectors on government forces since the April 12 ceasefire agreement.

 BODIES FOUND